Go to navigation

 environment and make reading pleasurable.

-children, young adults and their parents or carers in designated
+young adults and parents or carers in designated children's areas

 Fun activities and events that inspire confidence in literacy

-and a life long love of books and reading are available throughout
+and a life long love of books are available throughout the

 Services for children’s centres, preschools, schools and other

 professionals working with children and young adults are also